David Cromer: Career

 In October to December 2013, he returned to Chicago to star as Ned Weeks in TimeLine Theatre Company's production of The Normal Heart by Larry Kramer.

-In 2016 he directed The Effect and The Band’s Visit, the latter of which winning him the 2017 Obie Award for Directing.
+In 2016 he directed The Effect and The Band's Visit, the latter of which won him the 2017 Obie Award for Directing.
 In 2017, The Band's Visit transferred to Broadway, where it won 10 Tony Awards, including Best Musical and Best Direction of a Musical.

 In 2017 he directed The Treasurer at Playwrights' Horizons.
 In 2019, he directed The Sound Inside at Studio 54 for which Cromer received a nomination for the Tony Award for Best Direction of a Play, one of the six Tony nominations the production received.
+In 2022, he directed Camp Siegfried at the Tony Kiser Theatre and A Case for the Existence of God Off-Broadway.
+In 2023, he appeared in the title role in Uncle Vanya Off-Broadway.